microbit-foundation/microbit-simulator/README.md

 The `simwindow` is the `contentWindow` of the simulator that has called the function.
 The simulator uses `window.parent` to access these functions.
 When no parent exists, `window.parent` points to `window`, and so these calls make use of the implementations found in `init.js`.

+## Code of Conduct

+Trust, partnership, simplicity and passion are our core values we live and breathe in our daily work life and within our projects.
+Our open-source projects are no exception.
+We have an active community which spans the globe and we welcome and encourage participation and contributions to our projects by everyone.
+We work to foster a positive, open, inclusive and supportive environment and trust that our community respects the micro:bit code of conduct.
+Please see our [code of conduct](https://microbit.org/safeguarding/) which outlines our expectations for all those that participate in our community and details on how to report any concerns and what would happen should breaches occur.